Wednesday, October 30, 2024

 Not surprisingly, these bolt-holes also include Joe Biden’s Delaware, Christie Noem’s South Dakota, Wyoming, Nevada and luxury real estate across the country.
 The U.S. is now the #1 haven for hidden billions on the 2022 Financial Secrecy Index, not the Cayman Islands, the Bahamas or the British Virgin Islands.
 Obama rejected U.S. involvement in the Common Reporting Standards, which would have exposed the owners of many of these accounts.
 The OECD and the EU Parliament have also failed to restrain these abuses so far.

 Harrington is a pro-capitalist supporter of ‘free’ markets, so she is incensed that the big capitalists who use offshore accounts are getting away with financial murder.
 By turns she calls this situation ‘neo-feudalism,’ ‘zombie colonialism’ and old-guard ‘imperial’ behavior, believing we are generally in a ‘post-imperial’ period.
 As if capitalist oligarchs and their hangers-on wouldn’t use every method for wealth preservation at their disposal!
-After all, the initial wealth comes from ‘on-shore’ – from capitalist exploitation, rent and attendant criminal fraud.
+After all, the initial wealth comes from ‘on-shore’ – from capitalist exploitation, rent and attendant fraud.
 Off-shore is just the tail end of the profit cycle.
 She quotes the Libertarian Hayek on the need for rules, honesty, fairness and transparency under capital.
 So she feels this is not capitalism, this is ‘theft’ and ‘cheating.’
 Then she condemns these offshore havens for being a Libertarian billionaire’s dream.
 This only confirms she’s a sociologist, not a political economist.

 At any rate, let’s see what Harrington has discovered.
 The key element in the development of these hiding places is British law and former colonial ‘Commonwealth’ locations and ‘free ports,’ as nearly all of the jurisdictions were originally U.K. linked.
 The U.K. encouraged their involvement in banking in order to get these mostly poor locations off the British dime.
 Secrecy is their main ingredient, allowing shell companies, LLC’s, corporations and individual trusts to hide their ownership, making it very difficult to prosecute the account holders.
 The British passed the International Business Companies act, which allowed these entities to avoid public audits or bookkeeping too.
 Most of them are no-tax or low tax locations to boot, also a U.K. colonial inheritance.
 The other aspect is they are based on U.K. ‘common law,’ which allows countries to permit anything not yet forbidden.
 Its other benefit is that common law allows an integration of finance across the planet.
 Harrington notes that after the Panama, Paradise and Pandora papers, which exposed hundreds of thousands of these underground accounts, only a few people were convicted of financial crimes.
 After all, what most were doing was still legal or impossible to prosecute.